Is Assault with Bodily Injury a Felony in Texas?

-The Texas Penal Code also provides a definition for assault with bodily injury.
+The Texas Penal Code also provides a definition of assault with bodily injury.
 Simply put, this crime occurs when a perpetrator commits an act of assault that causes pain to the alleged victim.
 The assault does not have to leave a mark on the victim’s body for bodily injury to occur.
-The perpetrator must commit this act in a intentional, knowing, or reckless manner.
+The perpetrator must commit this act in an intentional, knowing, or reckless manner.

 The state of Texas categorizes assault in a number of different ways, and assault charges can range from misdemeanors to felonies.
 When it comes to assault with bodily injury, Texas defines it as a Class A misdemeanor.
 Under these circumstances, an act of assault results in bodily injury and no aggravating factors occur, such as the use of a weapon or a serious injury.

 Under Texas state law, assault with bodily injury and other class A misdemeanors are punishable with a maximum of 1 year in jail and a fine of up to $4,000.
 Other assault charges can have lesser or greater punishments, depending on the circumstances of the case.

 - Class C misdemeanors usually occur when the threat of assault or a provocative action takes place.
 Penalties usually include a fine of up to $500.

 - Class B misdemeanors occur when assault occurs during a sports game.
 Penalties can include up to 180 days in jail and/or a fine of up to $2,000.

 - Third-degree felonies occur when the case involves security officers, emergency services personnel, public servants, and instances of domestic violence.
 Penalties can include up to 10 years in state prison and a fine up to $10,000.